Dr4tez/sing-box4asus/Readme.txt

  1. From script versions 1.8 and newer, updating to the latest version is done through the menu called by the command 'sbs update', in which you just need to select the first item.

- 2. Updating to the latest version of the script from versions 1.7 and older is possible only by reinstalling the script according to the following instructions:
+ 2. The only way to correctly update to the latest version of the script from versions 1.7 and older is to completely reinstall the script.
-  1) Save your configuration file config.json located in the directory /jffs/addons/sing-box-script somewhere.
-  2) Remove the previous version using the 'sbs remove' command in the router command line.
-  3) Install the latest version by running the following command in the router command line: wget -O /jffs/scripts/sbs https://raw.githubusercontent.com/Dr4tez/sing-box4asus/main/sbs && chmod 775 /jffs/scripts/sbs && /jffs/scripts/sbs install
-  4) Place your configuration file config.json in the directory /jffs/addons/sing-box-script instead of the template downloaded when installing the script.
-  5) Configure the script according to Section III of this Readme by running the 'sbs setup' command in the router command line.

 VIII.
 About the sing-box core.

  1. During the installation of the script, the latest stable release of the sing-box core is downloaded and installed by default from the developer's GitHub page https://github.com/SagerNet/sing-box/releases/latest.

  2. If instead of the original sing-box developer repository you want to use a custom repository (fork) with extended functionality of the sing-box core, you can specify and select it in the repository selection menu, which is located along the following path: menu 'sbs update' -> item 3 -> item 1.
 You can specify up to two custom repositories.
-For example, mine with integrated AmneziaWG support: Dr4tez/sing-box-mod (https://github.com/Dr4tez/sing-box-mod/releases).
-The code for adding AmneziaWG support to my repository is taken from the shtorm-7/sing-box-extended repository (https://github.com/shtorm-7/sing-box-extended/releases), which you can also add if you wish.
-The sing-box cores in it have more advanced functionality, but when using it, like any other third-party repositories, do not count on my support, since I cannot constantly monitor their code and guarantee their security and operability.
- An example of using AmneziaWG in wireguard endpoint, when using the sing-box core from the Dr4tez/sing-box-mod or shtorm-7/sing-box-extended repositories, is in the AmneziaWG_example.txt file on the page of this project https://github.com/Dr4tez/sing-box4asus
+For example, shtorm-7/sing-box-extended (full address https://github.com/shtorm-7/sing-box-extended) has integrated support for AmneziaWG, XHTTP, and some other enhancements not found in the original repository.
+However, I don't control the code for the shtorm-7/sing-box-extended repository, or any other repository you use, and I don't guarantee its security or functionality.

  3. If you want to use a different core version instead of the latest stable release of the sing-box core, you can select it in the core version selection menu, which is located at the following path: menu 'sbs update'->item 3->item 2.
 In this menu, you can select the latest stable release, the latest pre-release, or a specified version.
  In this menu, you can also set the search depth, for example '90', and the specified version, as well as the latest stable release or the latest pre-release, will be searched among the specified number of recent releases.
 If not specified, the default value is used - 30.